chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
-How might it be implemented?*
+How might it be implemented?* it would mean the company wouldnt have to constantly maintain the hardware in the servers and could instead simply move all theiir data into could providers.
+Implementing this proposal may be an issue due to some incompatibility.
+Some applications could also not be cloud-ready.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*